spencercjh/spencercjh/README.md

 My Chinese resume: [Github Page](https://spencercjh.github.io/resume/)

 - 🔭 Because of interest in software development and curiosity in technique, I have multiple internships during recent years at school.
 It makes me to be a junior back-end developer interested in microservice framework, K8s and system architecture.
 - 🌱 I’m currently studying software engineering at Shanghai University for master degree.
 My research direction is distributed machine learning.
-Keyword: Parameter Server, ADMM, Horovod, XDL.
+Keyword: Parameter Server, ADMM
 - 💬 Discuss with me about Java^8, [Micronaut](http://micronaut.io/), Spring, gRPC, RESTful, MySQL, Docker, K8s...Or teatch me to write Go, Python or Cpp. xD
 - 📫 How to reach me: shouspencercjh@foxmail.com
 - ⚡ Fun fact: 🚴‍♂️, ⚽(GK🥅), 🏓, 🏸